 Jake Fallon opened his inbox to see an urgent email from one of Braskem’s VPs—with COVID-19 spreading, the company needed to create thousands of straps for masks to protect their global workforce.
 What could Jake do in 48 hours with the equipment in Braskem’s tool chest?

 When Jake met with his coworkers on the Braskem additive manufacturing team, their first thought was to 3D print the straps directly using a fused deposition modeling (FDM) printer.
 However, even with the speed of FDM, they estimated it would take 17 minutes per strap.
 Given the request called for creating thousands of straps, this would take far too much time.
-In addition to their benchtop FDM printers, Braskem’s Pittsburgh Tech Center also had a Formlabs Form 3 and injection molding equipment.
+In addition to their benchtop FDM printers, Braskem’s Pittsburgh Tech Center also had a Formlabs Form 3 and industrial injection molding equipment.
 This seeded an idea, but also many questions.

-The team designed a mold that prints two straps per shot.
+The team designed a mold that produces two straps per shot.
 They took their first 3D printed mold off the Form 3, removed supports and put it through a minimal sanding process.
 As the shots started firing, the straps began to pile up.
 A flexible low viscosity polypropylene was injected into the mold in order to reduce pressure in the cavity and extend the lifetime of the 3D printed part.

 The very first iteration of the mold held up to 5-ton clamping pressure, 20-second cycle time, injection speed of 0.5in/s, and holding pressure of 5000 psi for approximately eight seconds.
 Average molding temperatures were about 230°C.